belvoirwriting/eleventy-stylus-blog-theme/posts/word-counts.md

   - novels
   - publishing
 ---
-<i>This was something put together in the very old days of the group and shared around members using the original site.
+<i>This was something shared around members using the original site.
 Two of the links are dead but I hope the content is still useful.</i>

 I was trying to get an idea of how many words should be in a novel and found a few articles.
 Cut’n’paste snippets and links are below but the short version is- it depends.

-#### Articles on word count:
+### Articles on word count:
 Literary / Commercial / Women's: 80,000 to 110,000 Crime Fiction: 90,000 to 100,000 - The page-turning demands and competitive market enforce a word count which it is advisable to comply to Mysteries / Thrillers / Suspense: 70,000 to 90,000 http://www.litrejections.com/word-count/

 “Between 80,000 and 89,999 words is a good range you should be aiming for.”